OWASP/owasp-mastg/Document/0x06a-Reverse-Engineering-and-Tampering-Android.md

 ## Tampering and Reverse Engineering on Android

+Its openness makes Android fantastic environment for reverse engineers.
+However, dealing with both Java and native code can make things more complicated at times.
+In the following chapter, we'll look at some peculiarities of Android reversing and OS-specific tools as processes.

 ### Basics

--- TODO --
+(...
+TODO ...)

+Some of the biggest challenges in reverse engineering obfuscated Android apps stem from the fact that, while Android apps are usually Java-based, it is easy for developers to call into native code via the Java Native Interface (JNI).
+This feature is commonly used to confuse reverse engineers (to be fair, there might also be legitimate reasons for using JNI, such as improving performance or supporting legacy code).
+Developers seeking to prevent reverse engineering deliberately split functionality between Java bytecode and native binary code, structuring their apps such that execution frequently jumps between the two layers.

+As a consequence, Android reverse engineers need to understand both Java bytecode and ARM assembler, and have a working knowledge about both the Java-based Android environment and the Linux OS and Kernel that forms the basis of Android (better yet, they’d know all these things inside out).
+Plus, they need the right toolset to deal with both native code and bytecode running inside the Java virtual machine.

 ### Environment and Toolset

--- TODO: Write about basic stuff & what's special about Android.

 With a little effort you can build a reasonable reverse engineering environment for free.
 JD is a free Java de-compiler that integrates with Eclipse and IntelliJ.
-I recommend using IntelliJ - it works great for browsing the source code and also allows for basic on-device debugging of the decompiled apps.
-Its main advantage is that it is super lightweight compared to the bloated mess that is Eclipse.
-The netspi blog (LINK) has a how-to on setting up the decompiled sources for debugging in IntelliJ.
+Generally, IntelliJ is the more light-weight solution and works great for browsing the source code and also allows for basic on-device debugging of the decompiled apps.

+If you don’t mind looking at SMALI instead of Java code, you can use the smalidea plugin for IntelliJ for debugging on the device.
+According to the website, Smalidea supports single-stepping through the bytecode, identifier renaming and watches for non-named registers, which makes it much more powerful than a JD + IntelliJ setup.

 APKTool is a mandatory utility for dealing with APK archives.
 It can extract and disassemble resources directly from the APK archive, and can disassemble Java bytecode to SMALI.
-It also allows you to reassemble the APK package, which is useful for patching and making changes to the Manifest.
+It also allows you to reassemble the APK package, which is useful for patching and making changes to the Manifest. https://github.com/JesusFreke/smali

-If you don’t mind looking at SMALI instead of Java code, you can use the smalidea plugin for IntelliJ for debugging on the device.
-According to the website, Smalidea supports single-stepping through the bytecode, identifier renaming and watches for non-named registers, which makes it much more powerful than a JD + IntelliJ setup.

-https://github.com/JesusFreke/smali

 IDA Pro understands ARM, MIPS and of course Intel ELF binaries, plus it can deal with Java bytecode.
 It also comes with remote debuggers for both Java applications and native processes.
 With its great disassembler and powerful scripting and extension capabilities, IDA Pro is the unbeaten king for static analysis of native programs and libraries.
 However, the static analysis facilities it offers for Java code are somewhat basic – you get the SMALI disassembly but not much more.
 There’s no navigating the package and class structure, and some things (such as renaming classes) can’t be done which can make working with larger obfuscated apps a bit tedious.